Martin

 be avoided by employing silicides, silicide-like compositions,

-metallosilicides and non-metallic silicides such as borosilicides,
+metallosilicides and non-metallic silicides such as

-carbosilicides and nitrosilicides, i.e. compositions all
+borosilicides, carbosilicides and nitrosilicides, i.e.

-moiety with X > zero and O is oxygen with Y zero (this ensemble
+specifically a suicide moiety with X > zero and O is oxygen

-of silicide-type compositions is in the following text named
+with Y zero (this ensemble of silicide-type compositions is in

-The suicide moieties in these compositions exhibit
+compositions and/or oxides thereof).
+The suicide moieties in

-characteristically a high electron density at silicon, i.e. higher
+these compositions exhibit characteristically a high electron

-than in the parent silicon atom.
+density at silicon, i.e. higher than in the parent silicon atom.

 The non-metallic silicides such as borosilicides, carbosilicides